 Carly was appointed General Manager Strategy and Transformation in September 2018.
-Carly has a multidisciplinary background across government, commercial and not-for-profit sectors, with a focus in strategy, transformation, marketing, events and community development.
-Her strength is in collaborating with multifunctional teams to find pragmatic solutions to complex business problems.
+Carly has a multidisciplinary background across government, commercial and not-for-profit sectors, is in collaborating with multias General Manager Strategic pragmatic solutions to complex business problems.
 Her passion is in building the capability of our people to better deliver services for our community.

-- Associate Australian Transformation and Turnaround Association - Member Local Government Managers Australia
+- · Associate Australian Transformation and Turnaround Association - · Member Local Government Managers Australia